thboutet/STAGE-M1/README.md

 Cluster 2 : unclusterized genes from cluster 1 VS database cd-hit-2d -i augustus/cluster_prot100_augustus -i2 Proteomes_E.cuniculi.txt -d 0 -o augustus/cluster_supprot100_augustus -c 0.9

+# FUNANNOTATE
+Cluster 1 : database VS predict genes
+cd-hit-2d -i Proteomes_E.cuniculi.txt -i2 funannotate/Proteomes_E.cuniculi_funannotate -d 0 -o funannotate/cluster_prot100_funannotate -c 1 -A 1

+Cluster 2 : unclusterized genes from cluster 1 VS database cd-hit-2d -i funannotate/cluster_prot100_funannotate -i2 Proteomes_E.cuniculi.txt -d 0 -o funannotate/cluster_supprot100_funannotate -c 0.9

+# STEP 5 : OUTPUT THE RESULTS

+To process my results I use the "script_cluster.py" This will create "result_microsporidia" files which contain :
+-Pie charts on the predictions of the 4 tools ('Pie') -A bar charts that compares the set of genes predicted by the set of tools with those of the initial database ('Bar/database_VS_4tools_microsporidia.png')
+-An other bar charts which represents true positives and false positives ('Bar/prediction_microsporidia.png') -A histogram of the size of genes predicted and not predicted ('Histogram/microsporidia') -2 Venn Diagramms : 1 which represents the clustered genes for all tools ('Venn/all_tools_microsporidia.png') , the other which represents clustered and correct genes for all tools ('Correct_genes_microsporidia.png')